 - PREPARE THE STRAWBERRIES

-- Combine the strawberry jam and 1/2 teaspoon water in a medium-sized bowl, stir together to loosen the jam before adding the fresh strawberries.
-Toss the strawberries gently in the jam mixture, breaking them up a bit to release their juices until the mixture is combined.
+- Combine the strawberry jam and 1 teaspoon water in a medium-sized bowl, stir together to loosen the jam before adding the fresh strawberries.
+Toss the strawberries in the jam mixture, breaking them up a bit to release their juices until the mixture is combined.

 - ASSEMBLE THE CHEESECAKES